jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 I think it means that UI should be the best possible reflection of not just what a product can do, but also how _it empowers_ its users.
 As flawless an end user product's backend may be, it still needs at least an equally good user interface to appeal to customers.

-The question is: What constitutes a revolutionary UI?
+The question is: What constitutes a **revolutionary UI**?

 There could be a lot of things.
-But to be honest, I have no idea.
+But to be honest, I can't name anything specific.
 I'll just recognize one when I see it.
-That hardest part is to come up with something that can be classified as "revolutionary design".
+That hardest part is to come up with something that can be considered "revolutionary design".

-If we think about it, "revolutionary" could mean one of these things:
+If we think about it, **revolutionary** could mean one of these things:

 - profound
 - extraordinary
 - rebellious

 If we look deeper into it, we could say that a revolutionary UI is something that allows the user to do what he/she wants to do in a way that is orders of magnitude better than what is accustomed to.
-So perhaps asking these questions might help us get some clues:
+So perhaps asking the following questions might help us get some clues:

-- What does the user want to achieve when using our product?
+- What does the user want to achieve when using your product?
 - What are the ways to achieve it?
 - How many steps are involved?
 - Are there ways to reach that goal without going through these steps?

 Of course, this won't guarantee anything.
 Sometimes it takes a lot of imagination and hardwork.
-Sometimes there is no good starting point.
+And oftentimes there is no good starting point.
 Just start anyway.
 You'll never know the true extent of what you can come up with.

 ### Summary

 Building a good user experience is hard.
-But if you pay attention to details, embrace criticism and iterate constantly, it will make the process a whole lot easier.
+But if you pay attention to details, embrace criticism and iterate constantly, it will help make the process a whole lot easier.

 Cheers!